 Do monsters lay eggs?
 How does pickling work?
 Does dye penetrate through an egg shell?
-Learn all of that and more in the Pickled Monster Eggs in a Jar experiment.
+Learn all of that and more in the Halloween Monster Eggs in a Jar experiment.

-Learn how crystals form, what type of bond salt crystals make, and what an ionic bond is in the Salt Crystals in a Mason Jar experiment.
+Learn how crystals form, what type of bond salt crystals make, and what an ionic bond is in the Halloween Salt Crystallization Experiment.

 We love making slime in a jar.
 The Eyeball Slime in a Jar experiment is particularly gross.

-Make a slime that really bubbles just like a witch’s brew in the Bubbling Eye of Toad Potion in a Jar experiment.
+Make a slime that really bubbles just like a witch’s brew in the Bubbling slime experiment.

 This spider leg potion isn’t made in a jar, but it could be.
-Make a Spider Leg Halloween Lava Lamp this Halloween!
+Make a Halloween Lava Lamp this Halloween!

-You don’t have to have fancy science flasks to make this Halloween Mad Scientist Lab.
+You don’t have to have fancy science flasks to make this Mad Scientist potion.
 You can just use jars.

 Make this Zombie Slime in a Jar and get creepy this Halloween.